rob-luke/fnirs-apps-scalp-coupling-index/README.md

 ## Usage

 To run the app you must have [docker installed](https://docs.docker.com/get-docker/).
-See here for details about [installing fNIRS Apps](http://fnirs-apps.org/details/).
+See here for details about [installing fNIRS Apps](http://fnirs-apps.org/overview//).
 You do NOT need to have MATLAB or python installed, and you do not need any scripts.
+See this [tutorial for an introduction to fNIRS Apps](http://fnirs-apps.org/tutorial/).

-To run the app you must inform it where the `bids_dataset` to be formatted resides.
+To run the app you must inform it where the `bids_dataset` resides.
-This is done by passing the app the location of the dataset using the `-v` command.
+This is done by passing the location of the dataset using the `-v` command to the app.
 To run this app use the command:

 ```bash